British United Airways: Reorganisation

 These measures were primarily intended to help BUA break even in 1968 and return to profit by 1969.
-To meet the longer term objective of transforming BUA into a viable business with a stable future, the airline's top management team got several, more forward-looking developments started.
+To meet the longer-term objective of transforming BUA into a viable business with a stable future, the airline's top management team got several, more forward-looking developments started.
 These focused on giving planning and a newly created special projects department direct access to the chief executive and putting greater emphasis on fleet modernisation to enhance BUA's competitiveness, including an urgent re-evaluation of the airline's future long-haul requirements.

 An order for five 500 series One-Elevens to meet the airline's future short-/medium haul requirements started the fleet modernisation process.
 It was followed by the retirement of the remaining turboprops in BUA's mainline fleet and an evaluation of the Boeing 707 and Super VC10 for its future long-haul requirements, as well as the HS 125 and HP Jetstream as potential replacements for its "third-level" fleet.
 An important factor in each case was the airline's new strategy to capture a greater share of the non-scheduled market.

 Using a more logical approach to regroup the wide spread of airline activities into four discrete units concluded the BUA group's reorganisation and revitalisation.
 As a result, BUA became the group's frontline all-jet operator based at Gatwick; BUIA's CIMAS division provided all "second-level" scheduled services from several regional bases and standardised its fleet on the Herald turboprop, while its Morton Air Services division offered "third-level" air taxi, charter and feeder services; and Bristow Helicopters assumed sole responsibility for all helicopter operations.

 A concept called the "two-market philosophy" was the centrepiece of all these developments.
 This was based on the idea that BUA could only become economically viable and realise its full potential if it took maximum advantage of opportunities to develop its business profitably in both the scheduled and non-scheduled markets.
 Practically, this entailed increasing frequencies on existing scheduled services with particular emphasis on South American and UK domestic trunk routes, starting up scheduled routes to new destinations, securing a bigger share of the fast-growing short-/medium-haul IT market, establishing a presence in the long-haul closed group charter business and doing more contract work for overseas airlines.

-These organisational changes led to a series of strikes.Fly me, I'm Freddie!, p.
-127 Despite its troubled industrial relations, BUA's financial performance gradually improved and it became profitable again.
+These organisational changes led to a series of strikes.
+Despite its troubled industrial relations, BUA's financial performance gradually improved and it became profitable again.
 The improved financial performance was reflected in BUA's ability to turn BOAC's annual £1¼ million loss on the South American routes into a profit by the end of its fourth year of operation and to run the UK's only genuinely profitable domestic scheduled services.

 In 1969, BUA purchased the VC10 prototype from Laker Airways.
 The acquisition of the VC10 prototype increased BUA's long-haul fleet to four aircraft.